-- “Barbara Stanwyck: Workaholic Actress Delivered Many of Last Century’s Most Charismatic Screen Performances.”
+- “Barbara Stanwyck: Workaholic Actress Delivered Some of 20th Century’s Most Charismatic Performances.”

 - “Morris Engel: ‘Little Fugitive’ Director Was Post-WWII American Independent Cinema Pioneer.”

-- “Dan O’Herlihy: Studio Era’s Unique Best Actor Oscar Nominee + Sinister ‘RoboCop’ Chairman.”
+- “Dan O’Herlihy: Unique Best Actor Oscar Nominee + Sinister ‘RoboCop’ Chairman.”

 - “Virginia Mayo: Technicolor Siren at Her Best in Unsympathetic Black-and-White Roles.”